Liberty Ships, first built during World War II, transformed the Greek shipping industry.

-Two ships — still fully functional — are anchored in the USA (in Maryland and in San Francisco Harbor) and are floating museums, retaining their original colors.
+Two ships—still fully functional—are anchored in the USA (in Maryland and in San Francisco Harbor) and are floating museums, retaining their original colors.
 There is another one in Alaska that has been converted into a factory.
-The fourth is anchored in Piraeus harbour in Greece.
+The fourth is anchored in Piraeus Harbor in Greece.

-Nowadays, the “Hellas Liberty,” (as it is renamed) is the largest floating museum in the
+Nowadays, the “Hellas Liberty,” (as it was renamed) is the largest floating museum in the

 It was December 2008 when the ship sailed under tow, from the USA.
-She arrived at Piraeus Harbor after a journey of 35 days, arriving to great fanfare at the port.
+It arrived at Piraeus Harbor after a journey of thirty-five days, arriving to great fanfare at the port.

-With the anchors set, restored, with the flag waving at the stern, without a trace of rust on her and with her bow facing the mouth of the port, she looks ready to set sail once again at the advanced age of 77.
+With the anchors set, restored, with the flag waving at the stern, without a trace of rust on it, and with its bow facing the mouth of the port, it looks ready to set sail once again at the advanced age of seventy-seven.

 It is no coincidence that scenes from international and Greek film productions have been

-The ship’s accommodation is also fully accessible to visitors, as is her deck, her bronze instruments and her radio.
+The ship’s accommodation is also fully accessible to visitors, as is its deck, bronze instruments, and radio.

 Two-thirds of all Liberty Ships sailing in peacetime came under the control of Greek owners

-at some time until the late 1960s.
-These were truly the “Blessed Ships”.
+at some time by the late 1960s.
+These were truly the “Blessed Ships.”